-1. ELECTION OF D DIRECTORS 0 FOR all nominees listed below (except to withhold authority to vote for any individual nominee or nominees, strike a line through the name(s) of the nominee(s) below.
-0 WITHHOLD AUTHORITY to vote for all nominees listed below 0 CUMULATIVE VOTING ELECTION
+1. ELECTION OF DIRECTORS

+FOR all nominees listed below n (except to withhold authority to vote for any individual nominee or nominees, strike a line through the name(s) of the nominee(s) below.

+WITHHOLD AUTHORITY O to vote for all nominees listed below

+CUMULATIVE VOTING n ELECTION

-indicate the num ber of votes that you w ould like to have cast FO R each nominee.
-The total of the votes you cast o n this p e accompanying Proxy Statement, mark the "CU oroxy may not exceed the number of shares you o other above two choices, do not complete this tabl wn tim
+(INSTRUCTIONS: If you desire to allocate your votes to individual nominees on a cumulative basis, as explained in the accompanying Proxy Statement, mark the "CUMULATIVE VOTING ELECTION" box and indicate the number of votes that you would like to have cast FOR each nominee.
+The total of the votes you cast on this proxy may not exceed the number of shares you own times thirteen.
+For example, if you own 100 shares, you are entitled to cast 1,300 votes for director nominees.
+However, if you have cast your proxy for either of the other above two choices, do not complete this table.)

-Director Nominee Name Numl per of Votes
+Director Nominee Name Number of Votes

 Lecil E. Cole Votes FOR

 George H. Barnes Votes FOR

 Michael D. Hause Votes FOR

 Donald M. Sanders Votes FOR

 Fred J. Ferrazzano Votes FOR

 Alva V. Snider Votes FOR

 Scott Van Der Kar Votes FOR

 J. Link Leavens Votes FOR

 Dorcas H. McFarlane Votes FOR

 John M. Hunt Votes FOR

 Egidio Carbone, Jr. Votes FOR

 Harold Edwards Votes FOR

 Steven Hollister Votes FOR

 Total Votes Cast:

-2. RATIFICATION OF APPOINTMENT OF ERNST & YOUNG LLP as independent registered public accounting firm of Calavo Growers, Inc. for the year ending October 31, 2009.
+2. RATIFICATION OF APPOINTMENT OF ERNST & YOUNG LLP as independent registered public accounting firm of Calavo Growers, Inc. for the year ending October 31, 2010.

+0 FOR 0 AGAINST 0 ABSTAIN --- ----- --- --------- --- ---------

+I (WE) WILL WILL NOT ATTEND THE MEETING IN PERSON.
+0

 3. OTHER BUSINESS.
 In their discretion, the proxies are authorized to vote upon such other business as may properly come before the meeting and at any and all adjournments thereof.
 The Board of Directors, at present, knows of no other business to be presented by or on behalf of Calavo Growers, Inc. or the Board of Directors at the meeting.

-o FOR o AGAINST o ABSTAIN

-I (WE) WILL o WILL NOT o ATTEND THE MEETING IN PERSON.

-The undersigned hereby ratifies and confirms all the substitutes, shall lawfully do or cause to be done be heretofore given by the undersigned to vote at the Notice of Annual Meeting and the Proxy Statement y virtue meeting hereof, and hereby revokes any and all proxies g.
-The undersigned acknowledges receipt of the
+The undersigned hereby ratifies and confirms all that the attorneys and proxies, or either of them, or their substitutes, shall lawfully do or cause to be done by virtue hereof, and hereby revokes any and all proxies heretofore given by the undersigned to vote at the meeting.
+The undersigned acknowledges receipt of the Notice of Annual Meeting and the Proxy Statement accompanying such notice.

-SS LABEL T BE LEFT BLANK Dated: ,2009
+Dated: